-To help your child determine the best route possible for walking to school, download the Champaign-Urbana Safe Routes To School Project (C-U SRTS PROJECT) Safe Walking Route to Thomas Paine Elementary (pdf) maps.
-Other Urbana Elementary Schools and UMS Safe Routes to School information can be found on the Safe Routes to School page.
+To help your child determine the best route possible for walking to school, download the Champaign-Urbana Safe Routes To School Project (C-U SRTS PROJECT) Safe Walking Route to Leal Elementary (pdf) maps.

 Safety Tips for Walkers

 Prepared by the Champaign County Regional Planning Commission